9 minutes read ·

 FirstUtahBank.com | Personal Products

 First Utah Bank offers a broad mix of personal and business banking services, which is typical of a Utah community bank trying to serve both households and local companies under one brand.
-On the consumer side, its lineup includes checking accounts, savings accounts, certificates of deposit (CDs), debit cards, online banking, mobile banking, consumer lending, and mortgage-related services.
+On the consumer side, its lineup includes checking accounts, savings accounts, certificates of deposit (CDs), debit cards, online banking, mobile banking, consumer lending, and home lending.
 That gives it the profile of a full-service local bank rather than a bank built around only one specialty.

-Its business banking side appears to be one of the stronger parts of its identity.
+The bank’s business banking side also appears to be one of the stronger parts of its identity.
 First Utah Bank offers business checking, business savings, business credit cards, treasury management tools, merchant services, commercial lending, construction lending, and SBA loans.
 That business focus is one reason First Utah Bank was included in UtahFi’s Best Business Checking Accounts in Utah guide, since it stands out as a local bank with a meaningful small-business and commercial banking presence.
 This mix suggests the bank is not only serving everyday retail customers, but also positioning itself as a relationship-focused bank for Utah business owners who want local access, lending support, and a more direct banking experience.

 Checking Accounts